OpenDriveLab/OpenLane-V2/README.md

 ## Leaderboard

 ### Mapless Driving at CVPR 2024 AGC (Server remains `active`)
-We maintain a [leaderboard](https://opendrivelab.com/challenge2024/#mapless_driving) and [test server](https://huggingface.co/spaces/AGC2024/mapless-driving-2024).
+We maintain a [leaderboard](https://opendrivelab.com/challenge2024/#mapless_driving) and [test server](https://huggingface.co/spaces/AGC2024/mapless-driving-2024) on the task of **Driving Scene Topology**.
 If you wish to add new / modify results to the leaderboard, please drop us an email.

 - [Challenge 2024](https://opendrivelab.com/challenge2024/#mapless_driving)